woodser/monero-java/README.md

 15. Run TestMoneroUtils.java JUnit tests to verify the shared libraries are working with Java JNI.
 16. Add the shared libraries within ./build/ to your application's classpath.

+### Memory Growth

+If you see unrestricted memory growth using native bindings, consider applying [jemalloc](https://jemalloc.net/) to improve memory management with `malloc`.
+In many cases, this can completely resolve the memory growth.

+For example: `export LD_PRELOAD=/path/to/libjemalloc.a` then run your app.

 ## Running JUnit tests

 1. Clone the project repository: `git clone https://github.com/monero-ecosystem/monero-java.git`